 One of the more annoying tasks associating with painting is removing the old paint from the outside surfaces (such as your wooden patio or siding).

-It can be quite time consuming to scrap or chip the old paint away by hand, before you repaint the surface.
+It can be time-consuming to scrap or chip the old paint away by hand before you repaint the surface.

-However, you can save considerable time and effort by using a pressure washer (also called power washer).
+However, you can save considerable time and effort by using a pressure washer or a power washer.

 Keep in mind that this should not be a cheap pressure washer used to clean your driveway, but one that is powerful enough to remove paint from surfaces such as your deck.